Northern Thailand travel ideas: Explore Bangkok, Chang Mai and Chiang Rai

 Northern Thailand offers a rich diversity of cultural experiences.
 If you’re planning a visit to the region, this episode of Tour the World with On The Go Tours — hosted by The Big Bus tour and travel guide’s regular contributor Jade Harrison — is packed with Northern Thailand travel ideas and inspiration, including culture, dining, history, shopping and relaxation must-sees and dos.

-Whether you plan to travel with a tour group or independently, in this episode you’ll get information about Bangkok, the Bridge over the River Kwai, fascinating Chiang Mai, Chiang Rai and the infamous Golden Triangle.
+Whether you plan to travel with a tour group or independently, in this episode you’ll get information about visiting Bangkok, fascinating Chiang Mai, Chiang Rai and the infamous Golden Triangle.

 Here are Jade’s top five experiences from this amazing tour.